rodolfo-mora/huginn/ARCHITECTURE.md

 - **If `nodes` is enabled**: All node metrics (CPU, memory, capacity, statistics) are created
 - **If `pods` is enabled**: All pod metrics (restart counts, statistics) are created
 - **Always enabled metrics**: Anomaly detection metrics and historical data

+Note: The multi-cluster agent exposes a single metrics server on `:8080` aggregating data across clusters.

 ## RAG CLI Tool